 Step 2: Send a cancellation amendment

 If your client had already signed a contract prior to canceling, you'll likely want to send a cancellation amendment.
-This amendment will terminate all agreed upon obligations between both parties, addressing the Project changes as well as what's expected to happen with any fees/retainers that have already been paid or that are outstanding.
-To help out, HoneyBook has added a suggested Cancellation Amendment to your Contract Templates section.*
+This amendment will terminate all agreed upon obligations between both parties, addressing the project changes as well as what's expected to happen with any fees/retainers that have already been paid or that are outstanding.
+To help out, HoneyBook has added a suggested Cancellation Amendment to your templates.

 In HoneyBook, sending a cancellation amendment follows the same steps you would have taken when you sent your original contract.
-The amendment will simply be sent as a new contract file.
+The amendment will simply be sent as a new contract.

 Stop clients from receiving any HoneyBook's automated messages, payment reminders, or any other communication from your HoneyBook account

 Stop any automated or recurring payments you'd previously set up

 Expire all files within the project (you'll still be able to access them, but no further action can be taken by you or your clients)